Saisurya11/AXI_VIP/README.md

-# AXI_VIP

-🚀 Scalable AXI Verification IP (VIP)
+# 🚀 Scalable AXI Verification IP (VIP)

-Project Overview
+## Project Overview

-This project implements a highly scalable AXI Verification IP (VIP) in SystemVerilog, designed to thoroughly verify AXI master-slave transactions across multiple scenarios.
-The VIP is built with modularity, flexibility, and precision in mind, making it suitable for complex verification environments and professional-grade simulations.
+This project implements a **highly scalable AXI Verification IP (VIP)** in **SystemVerilog**, designed to **thoroughly verify AXI master-slave transactions** across multiple scenarios.
+The VIP is built with **modularity, flexibility, and precision** in mind, making it suitable for complex verification environments and professional-grade simulations.

-It has been successfully verified on QuestaSim, handling multiple transactions efficiently.
-Optional verbose debugging allows detailed inspection of data and addresses, while default execution focuses on coverage collection and report summaries, ensuring both efficiency and clarity.
+It has been **successfully verified on QuestaSim**, handling multiple transactions efficiently.
+Optional **verbose debugging** allows detailed inspection of **data and addresses**, while default execution focuses on **coverage collection and report summaries**, ensuring both efficiency and clarity.

-Key Features
+## Key Features

-Burst Types: Supports Fixed, Incremental (INCR), Wrap, and Shifting Strobe bursts.
+* **Burst Types:** Supports **Fixed, Incremental (INCR), Wrap, and Shifting Strobe bursts**.

-Shifting Strobe bursts are implemented to verify lane-wise data shifting, ensuring correct propagation and alignment across ports, which is crucial for realistic system-level verification.
+  * **Shifting Strobe bursts** are implemented to **verify lane-wise data shifting**, ensuring correct propagation and alignment across ports, which is crucial for realistic system-level verification.

-Transaction Flexibility: Handles multiple transaction types within a single simulation.
-The actual order of execution is determined by the simulator, and the VIP is capable of managing any sequence it produces, demonstrating robust and versatile transaction handling.
+* **Transaction Flexibility:** Handles multiple transaction types within a single simulation.
+The **actual order of execution is determined by the simulator**, and the VIP is capable of managing any sequence it produces, demonstrating robust and versatile transaction handling.

-Scalability:
+* **Scalability:**

-Fully parameterizable port widths.
+  * Fully **parameterizable port widths**.

-Burst size is always less than or equal to port width, ensuring safe and accurate data transfers without overflow or misalignment.
+  * Burst size is always **less than or equal to port width**, ensuring safe and accurate data transfers without overflow or misalignment.

-Data Integrity:
+* **Data Integrity:**

-Correct handling of endianness for all transactions, guaranteeing accurate storage and retrieval of multi-byte data.
+  * Correct handling of **endianness** for all transactions, guaranteeing accurate storage and retrieval of multi-byte data.

-Verification Mechanisms:
+* **Verification Mechanisms:**

-Functional AXI slave model to simulate realistic responses.
+  * **Functional AXI slave model** to simulate realistic responses.

-Comprehensive assertions for protocol compliance and error detection.
+  * Comprehensive **assertions** for protocol compliance and error detection.

-Detailed functional coverage across burst types and transaction sequences.
+  * Detailed **functional coverage** across burst types and transaction sequences.

-Verbose Debugging:
+* **Verbose Debugging:**

-Optional mode prints transaction-level details (data and addresses) for detailed inspection.
+  * Optional mode prints **transaction-level details** (data and addresses) for detailed inspection.

-Default mode produces clean coverage and summary reports suitable for professional verification workflows.
+  * Default mode produces **clean coverage and summary reports** suitable for professional verification workflows.

-Test Scenarios
+## Test Scenarios

 The VIP has been exercised across multiple realistic verification scenarios:

-Mixed transaction sequences comprising Fixed, INCR, and Wrap bursts, demonstrating robust multi-transaction handling.
+* Mixed transaction sequences comprising Fixed, INCR, and Wrap bursts, demonstrating **robust multi-transaction handling**.

-Fixed, Incremental, and Wrap bursts with user-defined transaction counts, verifying configurable transaction behavior.
+* Fixed, Incremental, and Wrap bursts with **user-defined transaction counts**, verifying configurable transaction behavior.

-Shifting Strobe bursts have been verified to ensure lane-wise data shifting and correct alignment.
+* Shifting Strobe bursts have been verified to ensure **lane-wise data shifting and correct alignment**.

-All scenarios have been successfully simulated, confirming the VIP’s robustness, flexibility, and reliability.
+All scenarios have been **successfully simulated**, confirming the VIP’s **robustness, flexibility, and reliability**.

+Do you want me to do that next?